 After Gum Disease Surgery:

 The healing period after surgery is what many patients worry about the most.
-Fortunately, most gum disease surgeries cause only mild to moderate discomfort, which can be managed well with over the counter pain medication.
+Fortunately, most gum disease surgeries cause only mild to moderate discomfort, which can be managed well with over-the-counter pain medication.
 Your periodontist will explain everything with you beforehand so that you know exactly what to expect and how to keep swelling and discomfort to a minimum.
-By following Dr. Zahavi and Dr. Rapoport’s instructions, you should be able to avoid complications and heal within a few days.
+By following Dr. Zahavi’s instructions, you should be able to avoid complications and heal within a few days.
 If any complications do arise, our doctors and team are here to support and help you anytime.

 Schedule a Consultation for Gum Disease Surgery in Rochester NY

 If you are feeling anxious about an upcoming gum disease surgery, you are not alone.
 While the idea of undergoing surgery may cause some worry, you are in good hands at Dental Implants and Periodontal Health of Rochester.
 Dr. Zahavi and our experienced, compassionate staff will work hard to ensure you are as comfortable and relaxed as possible during your procedure.
 If you have any questions or need more information, please contact Dental Implants and Periodontal Health of Rochester today or call us at 585.685.2005.